Worser Bay Boating Club: Club Sailing Programme

 MARKS (SI 8)

-SSI 9 The marks will be orange spherical buoys unless stated otherwise in the diagram of the course posted on the noticeboard.
+SSI 9 The marks will be large cylindrical yellow buoys for outer courses and orange spherical buoys for inner courses unless stated otherwise in the diagram of the course posted on the noticeboard.

 THE START (SI 9)

-SSI 10 The starting line will be between a vertical red line on the starting box or an orange flag on the race committee vessel and the course side of the starting mark.
+SS1 11 The starting line will be between a vertical red line on the starting box or an orange flag on the race committee vessel and the course side of the red cylindrical starting mark.

 THE FINISH (SI 11)

-SSI 14 The finishing line will be between a vertical red line on the starting box or a staff displaying a blue flag on the race committee vessel and the course side of the finishing mark.
+SSI 16 The finishing line will be between a vertical red line on the starting box or a staff displaying a blue flag on the race committee vessel and the course side of the red cylindrical finishing mark.

 TIME LIMITS (SI 12)